39 Caregiver skills for CV

 Use a mix of hard and soft abilities

 Don't include only technical or soft competencies, as you want to create a holistic impression about you as a candidate.
-Hard proficiences are your clinical nursing proficiences, such as BLS, monitoring vital signs, or IV capacities.
+Hard proficiences are your clinical care proficiences, such as BLS, monitoring vital signs, or IV capacities.
 Soft competencies refer to your workplace behavior and attitude.
 Use both types of skills to show that you will thrive in the healthcare environment if hired.

 Remove the less important capacities